 1. Painting Over Damaged Laminate

-Painting over damaged, warped, or peeling laminate does not allow the paint to properly adhere to the cabinet.
+Painting over damaged, warped, or peeling laminate does not allow the paint to adhere properly to the cabinet.
 Repairing minor laminate damage or refacing the cabinets must be done before paint application.

 2. Leaving Dirt & Grime Behind

 Dirt, grease, and grime are not your friends while painting.
-Thoroughly clean the surfaces to allow the paint to adhere evenly on your surfaces.
+Thoroughly clean the surfaces to allow the paint to adhere evenly to your surfaces.
 Trisodium phosphate will gently clean away any lurking detritus.
 Rinse with clean water and allow to dry.